dachu02/Bin-BOT-Early-Access/README.md

 # Bin-BOT - virus scan report

-App is for sure virus free but sometimes Windows Defender reports it as Malware, its false positive and for the final version I''l try to request false positive removal.
+App is for sure virus free but sometimes Windows Defender reports it as Malware, its false positive and for the final version I'll try to request false positive removal.
-For now you can upload the app to the Kacpersky Online check (https://opentip.kaspersky.com/) to be sure that file is free of viruses.
+For now you can upload the app to the Kaspersky Online check (https://opentip.kaspersky.com/) to be sure that file is free of viruses.